What are the dimensions and specifications of standard link plates?

 Typical Dimensions of Link Plates

-- Length: 50mm to 500mm (2 inches to 20 inches)
+- Length: 50 to 500 mm (2 to 20 inches)

-- The available space for installation
+- The area that may be used for installation

 Hole Patterns and Sizes

-- Single row of holes
+- One row of holes

-- Double row of holes
+- Two rows of holes

 Load Capacity and Strength Ratings

-- Type of loading (tension, compression, shear)
+- The kind of loading (shear, compression, or tension)

 Industry Standards and Regulations for Link Plates